-Dory is directing the design and creation of the Museum of Hellenic Ideas, which will be installed by Aristotle's Lyceum in Athens - by the archaeological site of Aristotle's Peripatetic School.
+Dory is directing the design and creation of the Museum of Hellenic Ideas, installed by Aristotle's Lyceum in Athens - the archaeological site of Aristotle's Peripatetic School.

 He received his doctorate in philosophy at Oxford University (D.Phil.), where he wrote his thesis on Aristotle’s metaphysics, supervised by Prof.John Ackrill and Prof. Sir Peter Strawson.
 He studied philosophy and mathematics at Duke University (B.S.), and at Brandeis University (M.A.).